ktutnik/benalu/README.md

 ```

 ###Interception & Invocation
-Interception is a simple callback function with single parameter of `Invocation`.
+Interception in Benalu simply a callback function with single parameter of `Invocation`.
 Invocation consist of 3 important members:

 1. `methodName` name of current invoked method.
 Usefull when you only want to intercept specific method of the class

 2. `args` arguments passed to the invoked method.
 Usefull when you want to get information of the arguments passed to the method.

 3. `proceed()` method to proceed current invocation.
 This method will invoke the method of the real object.

 4. `returnValue` return value of the current invoked method. this member filled automatically after the `proceed()` method called.
 You can override the return value of current invocation by suplying a value to the `returnValue` member

 ###Interception Priority